Find synonyms Find exact match

 Midazolam can be used as an infusion for long-term sedation.
 Doses of 0.05 to 0.4 mg/kg per hour IV have been shown to be safe and effective in critically ill neonates and children [44,45], including neonates undergoing extracorporeal membrane oxygenation .
 Dosing in intubated adults should be titrated to an endpoint of adequate sedation, preferably using a sedation scale.

 Lorazepam and diazepam are benzodiazepines used frequently for long-term sedation following intubation, but are not recommended for RSI.
 Both require propylene glycol as a diluent, and there are reports of propylene glycol toxicity associated with long-term infusions .
-(See "Sedative-analgesic medications in critically ill patients: Properties, dosage regimens, and adverse effects", section on 'Benzodiazepines'.)
+(See "Sedative-analgesic medications in critically ill adults: Properties, dosage regimens, and adverse effects", section on 'Benzodiazepines'.)

 Barbiturates — The ultrashort-acting barbiturates interact with the barbiturate component of the GABA receptor complex, causing profound amnesia and sedation.
 Thiopental sodium is the barbiturate most commonly used for rapid sequence intubation (RSI).
 The induction dose is 3 to 5 mg/kg IV, with a time to effect of less than 30 seconds, and a duration of action of 5 to 10 minutes .
 Methohexital is another barbiturate used for induction; its induction dose is 1 to 3 mg/kg IV, with a time to effect of less than 30 seconds, and a duration of action of approximately 5 to 10 minutes.
 Barbiturates do not provide analgesia.